raygon-renderer/raygon/README.md

 Here are some recent rendered images created simply for the purposes of testing.
 Their quality is not indicative of the final product, but it shows how far along the project is.

+Latest render, rendered at 4K and scaled down to 1080p with bilinear interpolation
+![Demo 3][latest_demo3]

 Outdoor with environment map   | Indoor with emissive mesh :-----------------------------:|:--------------------------:
 ![Demo][latest_demo]           | ![Demo 2][latest_demo2]